 25. Publish and optimize evergreen content

 Evergreen content is that which is so informative, valuable, and engaging that it stays relevant for a much longer time than your average blog post.
-The best blogs provide content that is so useful that their posts continue to rank for several months or years after they are published.
-These supremely valuable posts typically generate traffic for much longer that your “this is what I did today” posts.
+The best blogs provide content that is so useful that their posts continue to rank for years after they are published.
+These supremely valuable posts typically generate traffic for much longer than your “this is what I did today” posts.

 You can create evergreen content for just about any niche, so consider an article’s longevity before you sit down to write.
-What can you write about that will be relevant, useful, and engaging in a year’s time?
-“Fall Scarf Trends for 2016” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.
+What can you write about that will be relevant, useful, and engaging in a year?
+“Fall Scarf Trends for YEAR” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.

 26. Use blog posts as a downloadable offer